ClayAucoin/lv3-capstone/README.md

 ## Future Improvements

-- Add real-time updates for watchlist changes.
+- Administrators can view other users' watchlist.
 - Improve UI with filtering and sorting options.
-- Migrate to full Supabase Auth
-- Add movie ratings and comments
-- Show watchlist and genre stats per user
-- Public vs. private watchlists
-- Hover effects for poster overlays
+- Hover effects for poster overlays.
-- Recommendation engine by genre
 - Add search functionality and genre filtering.
+- Show watchlist and genre stats per user.
 - Include analytics filtering by date range.
+- Public vs. private watchlists.
+- Each user can have multiple lists.
+- Migrate to full Supabase Auth.
+- Add movie ratings and comments.

 ---